 Question: Can I bring my own food and drink into Walt Disney World?

 Answer: Yes.
-Though bag searches at the parks have been beefed up recently, if there’s one thing Disney security remains soft on, its their outside food and beverage policy.
+Though bag searches at the parks have been beefed up over the last year, if there’s one thing Disney security remains soft on, it’s their outside food and beverage policy.
 So whether you’re trying to shave a bit off of your budget, supplement your dining plan, feed your little ones on the go, stay hydrated or cater to dietary restrictions, visitors are allowed to bring along a stash of tasty treats to get them through their Disney days.

 There aren’t any real restrictions on food or beverages allowed into the parks except for alcohol or glass containers with are both prohibited.
 Families with small children are however allowed to bring in small jars of baby food.
 For those wanting to keep their food and drink cold in the Florida heat, coolers are also allowed into the parks but cannot be any bigger than 24 by 15 by 18 inches.
 This is the same size as the largest lockers you can rent at Walt Disney World, ensuring that those visitors who don’t feel like lugging their food and drink around with them all day have a place to stash their goodies for later.